anwaaralikhan/typescript/details.md

 * Can run on any browser and OS.

 * TSLint
+* File Extension : application.ts , this extension [.ts] is converted to [.js i.e application.js]
-* TSLint checks your code for typescript error
+* TSLint checks code for typescript error in terms of:
 * * Readability
 * * Maintainability
 * * Functionality

+Data Types

+As computer stores data in memory as variables, variables needs data type and value.

 npm install -g typescript

-File Extension : application.ts , this extension [.ts] is converted to [.js i.e application.js]
+npm install -g tslint
+install and enable TSLint extension

+* Shortcuts
+* * C+S+B ( to run typescript task in watch mode )
+* * C+S+P (